 Interest income was relatively unchanged in Q1 2023 compared to Q4 2022.
-Although the mortgage portfolio decreased (\$207.8 million as at Q1 2023 compared to \$216.9 million Q4 2022), the mortgages that matured and paid in Q1 2023 were replaced with new mortgages at higher interest rates.
+Although the mortgage portfolio decreased (\$204.0 million as restated as at Q1 2023 compared to \$213.2 million Q4 2022 as restated), the mortgages that matured and paid in Q1 2023 were replaced with new mortgages at higher interest rates.
 The weighted average interest rate as at March 31, 2023 was 10.07%, up from 9.82% as at December 31, 2022.
 The increase in interest rates is being driven by significant increase in the Bank of Canada's overnight lending over the past 12 months.
 The Corporation's loans are short-term, generally offered for 12-month terms, allowing for interest rates on mortgage loans to be reassessed against current market conditions.

 Management and administration fees are based on a fixed percentage of total assets of the Corporation with 1% per annum paid to the Manager and 1% per annum paid to the Administrator calculated and paid on a monthly basis.
 Management and administration fees decreased in Q1 2023 because total assets have decreased.
-Total assets as at Q1 2023 were 215.8 million compared to \$225.8 million as at Q4 2022.
+Total assets as at Q1 2023 were 212.1 million (as restated) compared to \$222.1 million (as restated) as at Q4 2022.

-The Corporation does not use leverage as a long term strategy but does utilize it's line of credit in the short term to smooth out its cash inflows and outflows related to mortgage advances and repayments as well as share sales and redemptions.
+The Corporation does not use leverage as a long-term strategy but does utilize its line of credit in the short term to smooth out its cash inflows and outflows related to mortgage advances and repayments as well as share sales and redemptions.
 The amount of interest expense in any quarter fluctuates with the actual utilization of the available credit line.

-The provision for impairment losses in Q1 2023 increased slightly from Q4 2022 and remains elevated compared to earlier quarters due to increases in the forward-looking probability of defaults as well as increased credit risk for a residential development project loan (see Mortgage impairments and provision for impairment losses).
+The provision for impairment losses in Q1 2023 increased by \$155 thousand compared to Q1 2022 and remains elevated compared to earlier quarters due to increases in the forward-looking probability of defaults as well as increased credit risk for a residential development project loan (see Mortgage impairments and provision for impairment losses).
+The increased loan loss provision in Q4 2022 is due to a reduction in estimated proceeds from a sale of the single large residential development project, increased estimated liabilities and expenses relating to the sale, as well as an enhanced range of sale outcomes and time horizons. (see Mortgage impairments and provision for impairment losses).